-It is a professional courtesy to request a faculty member's willingness to act as a personal reference prior to submitting his/her name as a reference on a résumé or application.
+It is a professional courtesy to request faculty members' willingness to act as a personal reference prior to submitting their name as a reference on a résumé or application.
 Faculty may require the student's written permission prior to providing any type of reference.
 When letters of reference are required, the student should provide the faculty member with specific information to be included and allow adequate time (2-week minimum) for the letter to be composed.